h2io/assh/README.md

   ASSH enables ControlMaster by default for faster multi-server connections.
   Use `-M0` to disable or `-MX` to close the ControlMaster socket.
   This ensures speed and control without lengthy CLI parameters.

+- **sudo support**
+  You can keep using your ASSD config even after you `sudo su`.
+  Just use `,su` and all the configurations and scripts are available to you.

 - **No login messages**
   By default, you get no motd messages.
 This behavior is controlled by the